Dennis Silk: Friendship with Sassoon

 During the early 1950s, Silk was introduced to the cricket-loving poet Siegfried Sassoon by a mutual acquaintance, Edmund Blunden.
 Until Sassoon's death in 1967, Silk was one of his closest friends, and made several unique recordings of the poet reading his own work at Sassoon's home in Heytesbury, Wiltshire.
 These formed the basis of a BBC Radio 4 programme on the subject: Siegfried Sassoon: a Friend.
 In 2009, Silk became president for life of the Siegfried Sassoon Fellowship.

 In 2014, Silk and his wife, Diana (who also knew Siegfried Sassoon well), appeared on the BBC programme Countryfile in a feature on Sassoon's residence at Heytesbury.

 The cricket writer David Foot likened Silk to Sassoon, describing him as "a gentle, rounded, civilised man, a scholar without ostentation, literate, a lover of poetry and someone with a similar sense of quiet fun".

 Portrait bust

 Dennis Silk sat for the sculptor and former Radley College pupil Alan Thornhill, for a portrait in clay.
 The correspondence file relating to the Silk portrait bust is held as part of the Thornhill Papers (2006:56) in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds, while the terracotta remains in the collection of the artist.

 Personal life

 Silk married Diana Milton in Pitminster Church in Somerset in 1963.
 They had four children.
-They moved back to Somerset after his retirement.
+They moved back to Somerset after his retirement settling in Stoke St Gregory.

 Dennis Silk's death was marked by a Service of Thanksgiving held in Southwark Cathedral; 1,200 people attended, with representatives from Radley, Marlborough and the MCC.
+His wife Diana died on 19 January 2024, aged 88.